osmandapp/docs/content/osmand/map/point-layers-on-map.md

 ## Points of interest (POI)

-[A point of interest (POI)](https://en.wikipedia.org/wiki/Point_of_interest) is specific interesting or useful places and objects that have been marked on the map.
-[POI data](https://wiki.openstreetmap.org/wiki/Points_of_interest) have been taken from the OpenStreetMap project.
+A [point of interest (POI)](https://en.wikipedia.org/wiki/Point_of_interest) is specific points that have been marked on the map as interesting or useful places/objects.
+[POI data](https://wiki.openstreetmap.org/wiki/Points_of_interest) has been taken from the OpenStreetMap project.

-### POI categories and types
 There are many types of POI.
 For example:

 - Churches, schools, town halls, distinctive buildings